Do It like a Dude

-"Do It like a Dude" is the debut single by English singer-songwriter Jessie J. The song was released as the lead single from her debut album, Who You Are.
+"Do It like a Dude" is the debut single by British singer-songwriter Jessie J. The song was released as the lead single from her debut studio album, Who You Are.
 It was released as a download in November 2010 in the United Kingdom with a physical release in January 2011.
-It peaked at number two in the United Kingdom, number eight in New Zealand and Belgium, and number eleven in Ireland.
+"Do It like a Dude" peaked at number two on the UK singles chart.
+Outside the United Kingdom, "Do It like a Dude" peaked within the top ten of the charts in New Zealand.
 "Do It like a Dude" was awarded Best Song at the 2011 MOBO Awards.

 Jessie J co-wrote the song with The Invisible Men members George Astasio and Jason Pebworth, who were former members of Orson and had penned hits for Sugababes ("Easy"), Noisettes ("Never Forget You") and Gabriella Cilmi ("On a Mission"); Jon Shave, who is also part of The Invisible Men, but had also been part of Xenomania; Kyle Abrahams, who had worked with Chipmunk and N-Dubz; and Parker Ighile, who wrote "Oopsy Daisy", a UK number-one hit for Chipmunk.
 Although "Do It like a Dude" was Jessie's debut single, she had previously written songs for other artists, including Miley Cyrus's international hit "Party in the U.S.A."
 The track was produced by The Invisible Men and Parker & James.